 Caddy Tip #106

-Recently, I played in a qualifier for the NC Mid-Amateur golf tournament.
+I competed in a qualifier for the NC Mid-Amateur golf tournament.
 It’s one of the Carolinas Golf Association Majors, and there are several qualifiers throughout the state to complete the field of 100+ players.

 Back to the tournament

 I played the one-day shoot-out against 88 other guys for twenty spots in this year’s championship.
-The qualifying round was contested at Chapel Hill CC.
-The course was stretched to approximately 6,850 yards, and the par 72 Gene Hamm layout was in perfect condition.
-The Bermuda rough was up (about 1.5″-2″) and the greens were rolling true and quick (that speed where putts can get away from you easily).
-The weather was soggy, humid, and rainy.
+Chapel Hill CC hosted the qualifying round.
+The Bermuda rough was up (1.5″-2″) and the greens were rolling true and quick (that speed where putts can easily get away from you).
+The weather was humid and rainy.

-I am a pretty low maintenance golfer as far as caddying goes.
+I 'm a pretty low maintenance golfer as far as caddying goes.
 My main expectations are:

 • keep the ball and clubs clean